Major depressive disorder: Talking therapies

 Talking therapy (psychotherapy) can be delivered to individuals, groups, or families by mental health professionals, including psychotherapists, psychiatrists, psychologists, clinical social workers, counselors, and psychiatric nurses.
-A 2012 review found psychotherapy to be better than no treatment but not other treatments.
+A 2012 review found psychotherapy to be better than no treatment but not better than other treatments.
 With more complex and chronic forms of depression, a combination of medication and psychotherapy may be used.
 There is moderate-quality evidence that psychological therapies are a useful addition to standard antidepressant treatment of treatment-resistant depression in the short term.
 Psychotherapy has been shown to be effective in older people.
 Successful psychotherapy appears to reduce the recurrence of depression even after it has been stopped or replaced by occasional booster sessions.

 The most-studied form of psychotherapy for depression is CBT, which teaches clients to challenge self-defeating, but enduring ways of thinking (cognitions) and change counter-productive behaviors.
 CBT can perform as well as antidepressants in people with major depression.
 CBT has the most research evidence for the treatment of depression in children and adolescents, and CBT and interpersonal psychotherapy (IPT) are preferred therapies for adolescent depression.
 In people under 18, according to the National Institute for Health and Clinical Excellence, medication should be offered only in conjunction with a psychological therapy, such as CBT, interpersonal therapy, or family therapy.
 Several variables predict success for cognitive behavioral therapy in adolescents: higher levels of rational thoughts, less hopelessness, fewer negative thoughts, and fewer cognitive distortions.
 CBT is particularly beneficial in preventing relapse.
 Cognitive behavioral therapy and occupational programs (including modification of work activities and assistance) have been shown to be effective in reducing sick days taken by workers with depression.
 Several variants of cognitive behavior therapy have been used in those with depression, the most notable being rational emotive behavior therapy, and mindfulness-based cognitive therapy.
 Mindfulness-based stress reduction programs may reduce depression symptoms.
 Mindfulness programs also appear to be a promising intervention in youth.
 Problem solving therapy, cognitive behavioral therapy, and interpersonal therapy are effective interventions in the elderly.

 Psychoanalysis is a school of thought, founded by Sigmund Freud, which emphasizes the resolution of unconscious mental conflicts.
 Psychoanalytic techniques are used by some practitioners to treat clients presenting with major depression.
 A more widely practiced therapy, called psychodynamic psychotherapy, is in the tradition of psychoanalysis but less intensive, meeting once or twice a week.
 It also tends to focus more on the person's immediate problems, and has an additional social and interpersonal focus.
 In a meta-analysis of three controlled trials of Short Psychodynamic Supportive Psychotherapy, this modification was found to be as effective as medication for mild to moderate depression.

+Telehealth

+The remote provision of psychotherapy, through media such as telephone and video, can make treatment for depression more available and accessible.
+The administration of treatments, such as CBT, via telehealth may provide a viable alternative to face-to-face care.